How to do a Chest Press and see Good Results

 The band is held in both hands, crossing behind your back.
 This way, when you do the push-up, the resistance increases, making you work even harder.
 This is a great way to further work your pecs.

 Tips to perform the chest press and avoid injuries

-For beginners, we recommend you start doing chest presses holding only an elastic band.
-As you become stronger, you can use empty bars.
+For beginners, we recommend you start performing chest presses holding only an elastic band.
+As you get stronger, you can use empty bars.
 The idea is to slowly increase weight and avoid injuries due to sudden movements.

 Likewise, you should try to train with another person nearby.
-In case an accident or issue occurs, such as a sudden cramp, the other person can come to your aid.
+In case an incident occurs, such as a sudden cramp, the other person can come to your assistance.It might interest you...